 Son La plans to build 13 inter-level boarding schools in 13 border communes, of which 11 will be completely new; 2 schools will be renovated and upgraded.

-Afternoon of August 6, Provincial People's CommitteeSon LaOrganize in-person and online meetings to discuss investment plans for the construction of primary and secondary boarding schools in border communes, in accordance with Conclusion Notice No. 81-TB/TW dated July 18, 2025 of the Politburo.
+On the afternoon of August 6, the Provincial People's CommitteeSon LaOrganize in-person and online meetings to discuss investment plans for the construction of primary and secondary boarding schools in border communes, in accordance with Conclusion Notice No. 81-TB/TW dated July 18, 2025 of the Politburo.

-Chairman of the Provincial People's Committee Nguyen Dinh Viet chaired a meeting to discuss the investment plan for building inter-level boarding schools in border communes.
+Chairman of the Provincial People's Committee Nguyen Dinh Viet chaired a meeting to discuss investment plans for the construction of inter-level boarding schools in border communes.
 Photo: Nguyen Nga.

 Through review,Son LaThere are currently 13 border communes with nearly 36,000 primary and secondary school students, and more than 2,000 teachers.
-However, to date, these communes do not have boarding schools; many semi-boarding schools are still limited and do not meet the learning needs well.
+However, to date, these communes do not have boarding schools; many semi-boarding schools are still limited, not meeting the learning needs well.
 Therefore, investing in building a system of inter-level boarding schools is identified as an urgent requirement, contributing to ensuring fairness in access to education, improving the quality of teaching and learning, reducing the dropout rate and creating conditions for ethnic minority children in border areas to study and develop comprehensively.

 Recently, Son La province has organized working groups led by provincial leaders to directly survey the terrain, location and traffic conditions in 13 border communes.
 On that basis, the Provincial People's Committee proposed to build13 inter-level boarding schoolsin the communes: Muong Leo, Sop Cop, Muong Lan, Chieng Khoong, Muong Hung, Chieng Khuong, Phieng Pan, Yen Son, Phieng Khoai, Long Phieng, Long Sap, Chieng Son and Xuan Nha.